kkarbowiak/cpp-argparse/tutorial/readme.md

 ### Default values

-One way to remove the need of getting the value object and doing a boolean test before extracting the value is to give the option a default value:
+One way to remove the need of getting the value object and doing a boolean test before extracting the value is to give the option a default value (`complex3.cpp`):
 ```c++
 #include "argparse.h"
 #include <iostream>